Last Updated: 2/2/2020 | February 2nd, 2020

 7. Avoid outdoor ATMs – If you need to withdraw cash, only use ATMs inside buildings.
 Always be aware of your surroundings before you take out your wallet.

 9. Don’t accept free food/drinks – Never accept drinks or food from strangers.
 Drugging victims before they are robbed is common, so decline free food or drinks from strangers.
+And if you’re out drinking, always keep your eyes on your drink.
+Drinks can be spiked at any moment, so only hand it to someone you trust if you need to.

-11. Take precautions when driving – If traveling by car, always keep your doors locked.
+12. Take precautions when driving – If traveling by car, always keep your doors locked.
 By on guard at stop signs or red lights, especially at night.
-Many Brazilians won’t even stop for them to avoid the risk of a carjacking.
-Buy travel insurance before you go just in case you run into trouble.
-It’s always better to be safe than sorry!
+Many Brazilians won’t even stop for them to avoid the risk of carjacking.

 Is Street Food in Brazil Safe?

+I’d suggest avoiding street food with shrimp or seafood as it spoils quickly.
 For the most part, you’ll encounter places that sell various kinds of meat.
 As long as it is fully cooked and hasn’t been in the sun all day, dive in and give it a try!

 Don’t hesitate to ask your hotel or hostel staff for street food or restaurant suggestions too.
-They’ll no doubt have some delicious — and safe — options for you to try.
+They’ll no doubt have some delicious (and safe) options for you to try.

 Is Brazil Safe for Solo Travelers?